 - We do not pick or disturb the flora

-- Itineraries are constructed ensuring travel is limited between destinations and we do not retrace tracks on the same tour is possible
+- Itineraries are constructed ensuring travel is limited between destinations and we do not retrace tracks on the same tour wherever possible

-- All camp fire are made with stringybark and wollybutt which has naturally fallen and dried on the ground.
-These particular trees do not have toxins in them and have been traditionally used by Aboriginal people for thousands of years as the preferred type of timber to cook with.
+- All camp fires are made with stringybark and wollybutt which has naturally fallen and dried on the ground.
+These particular trees do not have toxins in them and have been traditionally used by Aboriginal people for thousands of years as the preferred type of timber to cook with

 - We discourage the use of products, creams and aerosols where possible, especially before swimming in natural waterholes